 How to Increase Sperm Count Naturally You don’t have to be trying to conceive a child to want to increase your sperm count.
 High sperm count is a sign that your hormones are normal and your body is healthy.
 Increasing your sperm count is easier than you think and involves natural methods.
 How can you

 Having a low sperm count doesn’t just impact your choice to have children.
-It can also be linked to certain illnesses such as testicular or prostate cancer.
+It can also be linked to certain illnesses such as prostate or testicular cancer.
 Keeping your sperm count healthy—meaning having at least fifteen million sperm in a milliliter of semen—is important for keeping healthy and ensuring that you’ll be ready when or if you decide to have children.
 What are the causes of low sperm count?